Navigation

 This calculator makes it easy for home buyers to decide if it makes sense to buy discount points to lower the interest rate on their mortgage.
 It calculates how many months it will take for the discount points to pay for themselves along with the monthly loan payments and net interest savings.

-For your convenience we list current Cambridge mortgage rates to help homebuyers estimate their monthly payments & find local lenders.
+For your convenience we list current mortgage rates to help homebuyers estimate their monthly payments & find local lenders.

 Mortgage Loan Structure Amount